 - No battery life indicator

-The Movo WMIC50 is for the many people who don’t want to hassle with wired lavalier microphones, its a wireless microphone.
+The Movo WMIC50 is for those who don’t want the hassle with wired lavalier microphones – its a wireless microphone.
 With a wireless lavalier microphone, you can easily move around and record your voice from up to 164 feet (50 meters) away.

 It uses a 2.4 GHz wireless system for interference-free audio recording.
 You’ll need two AAA size batteries for both the receiver and transmitter.
 How does the Movo work when recording and transmitting audio?

-The transmitter with the lav mic will capture the analog audio and convert it into digital audio that sends a digital signal (the 1s and 0s like computer code) to the receiver.
+The transmitter with the lav mic will capture the analog audio and convert it into digital audio, that is then sent as a digital signal (the 1s and 0s like computer code) to the receiver.
 The receiver will then convert it back into analog audio to your computer or other recording device.

 - Wireless system offers you great flexibility